klish09/seo-head/README.md

 # seo-head
 Educational Site Seo Head Optimization
+I've made this head for an Educational site-
+---Please---
-I've made this head for a Educational Organitation Site- I'd like to know opinions to make it better
+I'd like to know opinions to make it better
 I'd like to know if is something wrong.
 --------------